Ralph-Lee/blog/overcast-first-thoughts-mini-review.md

 ### Navigation

-- the main podcasts list screen has a perfect balance of album art and meta info.
+- the <a href="img/overcast/front-screen.png">main podcasts list screen</a> has a perfect balance of album art and meta info.
 I prefer to see the art as my main navigational cue, and

 - the mini player is visible at the bottom ALL THE TIME.
 Nice.